mpaperno/MSFSTouchPortalPlugin/README.md

     2. Click the Settings "gear" icon at the top-right and select "Import plugin..." from the menu.
     3. Browse to where you downloaded this plugin's `.tpp` file and select it.
     4. When prompted by _Touch Portal_ to trust the plugin startup script, select "Trust Always" or "Yes" (the source code is public!).
-       * "Trust Always" will automatically start the plugin each time Touch Portal starts.
-       * "Yes" will start the plugin this time and then prompt again each time Touch Portal starts.
-       * If you select "No" then you can still start the plugin manually from Touch Portal's _Settings -> Plug-ins_ dialog.
-4. **By default the plugin will not attempt to connect to a flight simulator on startup.** You have two options:
+4. **By default the plugin will not attempt to connect to a flight simulator automatically.** You have two options:
     1. Recommended: Create/import a [Touch Portal button](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics#the-connect-button)
      which triggers the "_MSFS - Plugin - Connect & Update -> Toggle Simulator Connection_" action.
 (Also a good place to show the current connection status.)
     2. Change the plugin's settings: Click the Touch Portal "gear" icon at top right of the main screen,